openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 For screenshots showing how to achieve these results, check out my [site](https://github.com/ylefebvre/link-library/wiki)

 All pages are generated using different configurations all managed by Link Library.
-Link Library is compatible with the [My Link Order](http://wordpress.org/extend/plugins/my-link-order/) plugin to define category and link ordering.
+Link Library is compatible with the [Simple Custom Post Order](https://en-ca.wordpress.org/plugins/simple-custom-post-order/) plugin to define category and link ordering.

 * [Changelog](http://wordpress.org/extend/plugins/link-library/other_notes/)
 * [Support Forum](https://wordpress.org/support/plugin/link-library/)